ratpack/ratpack/ratpack-manual/src/content/chapters/38-retrofit.md

 ## Using Ratpack Promises in Retrofit APIs

-The `ratpack-retrofit2` integration provides support for utilizing Ratpack's `Promise` has a return type for a client interface.
+The `ratpack-retrofit2` integration provides support for utilizing Ratpack's `Promise` as a return type for a client interface.
 It supports adapting to `Promise` when the promised value is the following types:

 * Simple scalars (`Integer`, `String`, `Long`, etc.)